israelaikulola/IsraelAiku/README.md

 # Hi there, I'm Israel!

-## I'm a Father,Husband, Datascientist, Developer and Teacher
+## I'm a Father,Husband, Data Scientist/Analyst/Engineer, Developer and Teacher

 ### I am data scientist and products engineer who is pasionate about making open-source more accessible, data modeling/cleaning, creating technology to save lives, elevate people, and building community.